-In February 2013, Anahit Grigoryan became one of the main teachers at The Music Junction’s Burbank location, where she teaches with passion for music by sharing her knowledge of fundamentals in voice and piano, and helping her students to succeed as professional performers, and as music lovers.
+In February 2013, Anahit Grigoryan became one of the main teachers at The Music Junction, where she teaches with a passion for music education by sharing her knowledge of fundamentals in voice and piano, and helping her students to succeed as professional performers, and as music lovers.
 She is one of the lead teachers at The Music Junction teaching all ranges of expertise in piano and voice, and she teaches the MTAC certification course for those interested in getting music education certifications in Piano or Voice.